-This is my first year as a coach with WeROCK and I have learned so much from Coach K and all of the other coaches with WeRock.
+This is my 3rd year as a coach with WeROCK and I have learned so much from Coach K and all of the other coaches with WeRock.
 I am motivated by all the student leaders and all of our runners as the group gets closer to finishing the OC Marathon in May.

 It is always fun to hear a coaches race history!

 I finished the Los Angeles Marathon in 2008 and have completed five half marathons since 2008.